Eligibility

 To be eligible to apply, students must:

-• Conclude the spring 2024 term in academic good standing, and remain in academic good standing during both terms of the academic year 2024-2025.
+- Conclude the spring 2026 term in academic good standing and remain enrolled and in academic good standing during both terms of the academic year 2026-2027.

-• Students in their fifth term of enrollment in Spring 2024 are also eligible to apply as long as they will complete their degree either Fall 2025 or Spring 2026.
+- Transfer students and/or students who took a leave in their first four terms of enrollment, or who have accelerated and are in their fifth term of enrollment in Spring 2026 are also eligible to apply as long as they complete their degree in Fall 2027.

 Candidates who have previously served as CCEs, PLs, varsity athletes, college aides, or who have worked as admissions ambassadors, with the cultural centers, OISS, Chaplain’s Office, LGBTQ community, Poorvu Center and others are highly encouraged to apply.